axelbudde/starter-research-group/content/people/people.md

 # Order that this section appears on the page.
 weight: 68

-title: Das NUM am UKB
+title: Task Force COVID-19 im NUM
 subtitle:

 content:
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-  - Principal Investigators
-  - Researchers
-  - Grad Students
-  - Administration
-  - Visitors
-  - Alumni
-  - Task Force COVID-19 im NUM
+  - Task Force Leitung
-  - CODEX
-  - CEO-sys
+  - Task Force Team

 design:
   show_interests: false